ivanlin69/ivanlin69/README.md

 ## My work

+### 📚 **Book Database System**
+A `C` program offers robust functionalities for managing book information, including adding, removing, updating, and listing books in a database.
+It ensures data integrity through meticulous creation and validation of the database file header.

+It leverags the getopt library to provide an intuitive Unix command line interface, allowing users to perform various operations seamlessly, and the modular design ensures maintainability and scalability.

 ### ⚓ **Sea Battle Solo**
 A classic single-player Sea Battle game implemented in `C++`.
 Features include customizable grid sizes, variable ship numbers, random ship placement, and detailed gameplay statistics.